Diana Valero

 Her educational background is in political science, local development and rural policy.

-With a strong focus on social justice, her research investigates social change and sustainable development in rural communities in order to inform theories of rurality and contribute to the development of a fairer society in the light of the pressing societal challenges.
+With a strong focus on social justice, Diana works with people, communities and stakeholders to understand and address pressing societal challenges while supporting positive transformative change.
+Her research investigates social change and sustainable development, particularly in rural communities, in order to contribute to the development of a fairer society in the light of challenges such as climate chaos, water scarcity and increasing social inequalities.
 She focuses on understanding the drivers of cooperation, innovation, conflicts and inequalities in rural areas and their links with social cohesion and positive social change.

 Her key research interests include: